 Gaynor Minden opened its doors in New York City in 1993, having outgrown its first home in John and Eliza Minden’s small Manhattan apartment.
-We had one part-time employee and one product: the patented pointe shoe that Eliza Minden had developed over the preceding eight years.
+We had one part-time employee and one product: the patented pointe shoe that Eliza Minden had developed over the preceding eight years — the first successful modernization of ballet’s iconic footwear.

 The original Gaynor Mindens had stiff shanks and were available with only a few fitting choices.
-We now offer a greatly expanded range of options including ultra-flexible shanks and boxes, a narrow-heeled style for the sleekest possible fit, longer sizes for today’s bigger feet, built-in suede tips for extra durability, and Luxe self-smoothing satin — all for stock shoes.
+We now offer a greatly expanded range of options including ultra-flexible shanks and boxes, a narrow-heeled style for the sleekest possible fit, longer sizes for today’s bigger feet, built-in suede tips for extra durability, and shades of brown as well as pink satin — all for stock shoes.
 In addition we offer extensive additional customization by special order.

 Apparel and Slippers